pvn25/CategDupsRepo/README.md

 ## Environment Setup

-To set up the environment, first make sure that all the packages stated in the `requirements.txt` file are installed.
+To run the benchmark, first make sure that the environment is set up and all the packages stated in the `requirements.txt` file are installed.
 Use the following commands:

 ```
 virtualenv CategDedupBench